reduxjs/redux/docs/api/applyMiddleware.md

 });

 // In fact I can write action creators that dispatch
-// actions and intents from other action creators,
+// actions and async actions from other action creators,
 // and I can build my control flow with Promises.

 function makeSandwhichesForEverybody() {